vichitravird/Sql5/README.md

 ## 1 Problem 1 : Report Contiguos Dates		(https://leetcode.com/problems/report-contiguous-dates/ )
 <br>

+with cte as (select fail_date as 'date', 'failed' as 'period_state' from Failed
+Union
+select success_date as 'date', 'succeeded' as 'period_state' from Succeeded
+),
+cte2 as (
+select *, row_number() over(partition by period_state order by date) as rnk
+from cte)

+select period_state,
+min(date) as start_date,
+max(date) as end_date
+from cte2
+where date between '2019-01-01' and '2019-12-31'
+group by date_sub(date, interval rnk day), period_state order by start_date

 ###

 ## 2 Problem 2 : Student Report By Geography		(https://leetcode.com/problems/students-report-by-geography/ )